zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 * OpenTuner
 Tuning: model based, heuristics based (e.g. if number of elements < 16, use insertion sort, otherwise use parallel quicksort), exhaustive search, autotuning (define the space of acceptable values, choose a value at random, evaluate performance, if performance doesn't satisfy requirement, choose another value and try again.
 Hillclimb.)

+### Speculative parallelism

+Guess you can do stuff in parallel, occasionally things will go wrong.

+Example: thresholding a sum: is the sum of an unsigned integer array larger than a threshold or not?
+Ideas for optimization
+* Check and early break (predictable branch short circuiting)
+* Unrolling loop and one check per several
+* Parallelizing: divide and conquer sim.
+With an abort flag (whose `set` results in a benign race) to short circuit (why check abort flag before setting it)

+**Speculative parallelism** occurs when a program spawns some parallel work that might not be performed in a serial execution.
+**Rule of thumb**: don't spawn speculative work unless there is no other opportunity for parallelism and there is a good chance the speculative work will end up being needed.

+##### Game Tree Search

+**Min-Max Search**.
+Two players.
+Game tree represents all moves within a given search **ply** (depth).
+Max chooses the max-scoring one among its children, and Min chooses min scoring one among its children.
+**Alpha-Beta strategy**. `[alpha, beta]` range.
+For a game tree with branching `b` and depth `d`, an alpha-beta search with moves searched in best-first order examines exactly `b^[floor(d/2)] + b^[ceiling(d/2)] - 1` nodes at ply `d`.

+**Principal variation search** pruning.
+Scout search, improve pruning over alpha-beta.
+Alpha-beta and principal variation search depend on putting the best moves at the front to trigger an early cut-off (best-first order).

+[Optimizations](https://www.chessprogramming.org/): transposition table. (`map[board_status] = score`).
+Zobrist hashing can be updated incrementally.
+Killer-move table (chess killer heuristic).
+Best-move table.
+Null-move pruning.
+Futility pruning.
+Late move reduction.
+Opening book.
+Iterative deepening (for move ordering information).

+##### Parallel Alpha-Beta Strategy

+Young siblings wait algorithm.